Manatee Park, A Must-visit Hidden Gem in Fort Myers FL

 A manatee is a large, gentle marine mammal often called a “sea cow” due to its slow, grazing behavior.
 Found in warm, shallow waters like rivers, bays, and coastal areas, manatees feed primarily on seagrass and other aquatic plants.
 These peaceful creatures are known for their rounded bodies, paddle-like tails, and curious, friendly nature.
 Manatees are also a protected species, as they face threats from habitat loss and boat collisions.

-What is the Manatee Park?
+What is Manatee Park?

 Manatee Park in Fort Myers is a hidden gem for nature enthusiasts and families.
 This unique park offers the opportunity to observe Florida’s gentle manatees in their natural habitat, especially during the cooler months when these creatures seek refuge in the park’s warm canals.